 One complication of a diabetic bladder is infection of the bladder or urinary tract.
 Having urine in the bladder for a long time allows bacteria to gain a foothold in the urethra and possibly move into the bladder itself, especially if there is glucose in the urine.
 From there, the bacteria can also infect the rest of the urinary tract, including the kidneys.
-The symptoms of a bladder or urinary tract infection (UTI) include frequent urination of only small amounts of urine, pain or burning when urinating, being unable to urinate despite feeling the urge, and cloudy or discolored urine.
+The symptoms of a bladder or UTI include frequent urination of only small amounts of urine, pain or burning when urinating, being unable to urinate despite feeling the urge, and cloudy or discolored urine.
 If you have signs of a UTI, call your health-care provider.
 Usually, antibiotics can clear up the problem.

 People with diabetic bladder should drink plenty of fluids and go to the bathroom every two hours, whether they feel the need to go or not.
 Sometimes it is helpful to push against the bladder to determine whether it is full as well as to start the flow of urine.